Our aim is to encourage the education of the next generation of Christians in the Holy Land. Our latest newsletter is here.

 “We must not ignore the voice of people in the Holy Land”

 Every year we come to encounter and hear the people of the Holy Land.
 We are inspired by their enduring resilience and faith in a worsening situation.
 The local Catholic Bishops lamented the international community’s failure to help realise justice and peace here in the place of Christ’s birth.
 Our governments must do more to meet their responsibilities for upholding international law and protecting human dignity.

 The local Bishops also warned that people are facing further “evaporation of hope for a durable solution” and that living conditions becoming “more and more unbearable”.

 “The Christian community has a vital role to play in reconciling the different nationalities, cultures and religions in this part of the world.
 It is a great challenge to face and sometimes it cannot face it because it does not have the resources, so you can understand why people leave”.

 The final communique of the HLC 2020 can be read here.

 Thousands of Christians have emigrated from the Holy Land because of continuing difficulties.
 The number of ‘living stones’, direct descendants of the earliest followers of Jesus, are falling to crisis levels.
 Through education, we hope to encourage Christian communities to play their part in the future development of their lands.

 Your donations and prayers are a bridge, reminding these struggling Christian communities that they are not alone and offering solidarity.
 Your support gives them hope, the greatest of gifts.

-Having visited most of the forty-one LPJ schools, I have seen the tremendous commitment of their staff and the faith of their pupils.
+Having visited most of the forty three LPJ schools, I have seen the tremendous commitment of their staff and the faith of their pupils.